rciminera/Credit_Risk_Analysis/README.md

 ## Overview

-The purpose of this analysis is to create machine learning models to predict credit risk.
+The purpose of this analysis is to create supervised machine learning models to predict credit risk and to recommend which model is most effective.
+A

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Different techniques were employed to train and evaluate models with unbalanced classes.